Harvard petition demands scrutiny of ex-Trump officials

 It was unclear who created the petition or how many students have signed it.
 Harvard declined to comment on it.

+Carter Estes, a Republican member of the student government at Harvard’s Kennedy School, said the letter was put forward by students in the Graduate School of Arts and Sciences.
+It’s being taken up by student governments across the university, he said.
+The Kennedy School’s government voted not to endorse it on Tuesday, he said, but some others have approved it.

-Harvard and its Kennedy School of Government often hire outgoing politicians and political staffers to teach as professors or temporary fellows.
+Harvard and its Kennedy School — which focuses on government and public policy — often hire former politicians and political staffers to teach as professors or temporary fellows.
 The university has welcomed figures from both Democratic and Republican administrations in the past.

 The school’s Institute of Politics fellowships have attracted figures including Reince Priebus, Trump’s former chief of staff, and Sarah Hurwitz, the former chief speechwriter for former First Lady Michelle Obama.